 Deferred Leasing Costs.
 Deferred leasing costs include capitalized brokerage costs and inducements associated with our entering leases.
 We amortize deferred leasing costs, which are included in depreciation and amortization expense, and inducements, which are included as a reduction to rental income, each on a straight line basis over the terms of the respective leases.
 Legal costs associated with the execution of our leases are expensed as incurred and included in general and administrative expenses in our consolidated statements of comprehensive income (loss).
-Deferred leasing costs totaled \$26,803 and \$22,371 at December 31, 2023 and 2022, respectively, and accumulated amortization of deferred leasing costs totaled \$6,156 and \$4,366 at December 31, 2023 and 2022, respectively.
-Deferred leasing costs are included in other assets, net in our consolidated balance sheets.
+As of December 31, 2024 and 2023, we had deferred leasing costs, net of accumulated amortization of \$23,691 and \$20,647, respectively.
+Deferred leasing costs, net are included in other assets, net in our consolidated balance sheets.

 Debt Issuance Costs.
 Debt issuance costs include capitalized issuance costs related to borrowings, which are amortized to interest expense over the terms of the respective loans.
 Debt issuance costs, net of accumulated amortization, for our mortgage notes payable are presented as a direct deduction from the associated debt liability in our consolidated balance sheets.
-As of December 31, 2023 and 2022, we had debt issuance costs, net of accumulated amortization, of \$20,003 and \$45,862, respectively, for certain of our mortgage notes payable.
+As of December 31, 2024 and 2023, we had debt issuance costs, net of accumulated amortization, of \$7,292 and \$20,003, respectively, for certain of our mortgage notes payable.